JetLiTheQT/PowerShellProject/README.md

 # PowerShellProject

-Step 1: Download file as a ZIP
-Step 2: Extract into your downloads folder
+Step 1: Click Clone or Download, then download file as a ZIP Step 2: Extract into your downloads folder
 Step 3: Open File Explorer (Win + E)
 Step 4 Right Click on the file gooood.ps1